ktaylor63/southeast/site/content/articles/the-mouse-that-roared.md

 Perdido Key State Park straddles 292.
 Four mice-friendly culverts were built by the Florida Department of Transportation to allow mice to cross the road.
 Road crews worked during the day to avoid hassling the night-loving mice.

-The Service was also busy propagating the hairy-tailed critters in captivity.
+The Service and its partners were also busy propagating the hairy-tailed critters in captivity.
 Forty-eight mice bred at zoos in Gainesville and West Palm Beach were released at Gulf State Park in spring 2010.
 (Fifteen were found dead a few days later in a red fox den.)

 In September of that year, 51 mice were tallied and, for the first time since they were listed in 1985, located in all three parks.

 But with the recession’s end, and home-building kicking into gear, Yanchis and others say privately owned property is the focus.
 No project loomed larger than the Lost Key Golf and Beach Club, a 413-acre condo and townhome community along 292.

 A decade ago the key’s largest residential project sought federal permission, including a wetlands fill-in permit from the U.S. Army Corps of Engineers, to build 1,900 residences.
-Fish and Wildlife determined that 59 acres were beach mouse habitat and, after much negotiation, allowed only 26 acres to be built on.
+Fish and Wildlife determined that 59 acres were beach mouse habitat and, after much negotiation, agreed that 26 acres could be built on.

 Defenders of Wildlife, a conservation nonprofit, sued the Service and the Corps in January 2014 alleging the permit violated the ESA by harming mouse habitat.

 The Service went back to the Corps and the developer who ultimately agreed to add native plants, dry retention ponds, better lighting and curb cuts (so mice and other animals could more readily access suitable habitat).
-WCI Communities also clustered homes closer together, which conserved more land, rerouted roads and killed a beachside parking lot.
+WCI Communities also clustered homes closer together, which conserved more land, rerouted roads and dropped a beachside parking lot.
 The company also contributed $1.9 million to conserve habitat.

 {{< figure class="photo-center" src="/images/pages/perdido-key-beach-mouse-with-tag.jpg" alt="A tiny mouse with a tag on its ear for identification." caption="The tag on this Perdido Key beach mouse's ear helps to identify the animal.
 Photo by USFWS." link="https://flic.kr/p/22nxrQQ" >}}